chrisman/meanest-tea/doc/specs.md

 * Checkout page has Ability to edit quantity
 * Checkout page : Editing quantity updates the sub-total and order total
-* Checkout page has Ability to remove a product, which then updates the order total

 ## done ##